PeptidesDNA

 GHK-Cu is released from extracellular matrix proteins (particularly collagen and SPARC) during tissue injury and remodeling.
 It acts as a "damage signal" that tells surrounding cells to shift into repair mode.
 When levels are high (youth), this repair system is robust.
 When levels drop (aging), tissue repair slows, damage accumulates, and the visible signs of aging appear.

-Mechanism of Action: How GHK-Cu Works at the Molecular Level
+How Does GHK-Cu Work at the Molecular Level?

 1. Copper Delivery to Metalloenzymes